Can I Dye My Hair After Bleaching?

 How Long Should I Wait Between Bleaching Sessions?

 One should wait two weeks or more between bleaching sessions.
-However, it would all depend on hair health after the first bleaching process.
+However, it depends on hair health after the first bleaching process.
 Damaged hair should take more time to rest and recover.

-Bleaching your hair can go a long way in helping you achieve the look you want.
+Bleaching your hair can help you achieve the look you want.
 However, it is crucial to protect your hair because bleach is highly damaging.

 While you may be eager to achieve your desired shade of blonde, waiting between bleaching sessions is essential to protecting your hair.
-Additionally, it allows the bleach to fully take effect so that you don’t have to keep adding more chemicals.
+Additionally, it allows the bleach to take full effect, so you don’t have to keep adding more chemicals.

 So, how long should you wait between bleach sessions?